• Skip to primary navigation

 Oven baked swai fish with corn and sweet potato kale hash on a plate with a wedge of lime

-Check out my "Fish stick taco" and "Fish stick sushi bowl with spicy mayo"
+Also check out: "Fish stick taco" and "Fish stick sushi bowl with spicy mayo"

 Print